harini-spec/Capstone-Project-Backend/README.md

 - Get all health logs of user within the given date range
 - O/P: Health log list

-`Get/Notifications`
-- I/P: -
-- Get user ID from token
-- Get user preference metrics
-- Get health logs of today
-- Check if all user pref metrics have logs
-- If not, add them to output dto
-- O/P: List of metric types

 `Get/Suggestions`
 - I/P: -
 - Get User ID from token